 Step 4.
 You can add more personalization fields anywhere in your email, as long as it’s in a Text block, by repeating the steps above!

-How to add the subscriber’s first name to the email subject line
+How to add the subscriber’s first name—or custom data you collected—to the email subject line or preview text

 You can also add that personal touch before your subscribers even open your email.
 Give them the warm and fuzzies by adding their first name to your subject line or the preview text.